Beliavsky/Fortran-code-on-GitHub/README.md

 [M_strings](https://github.com/urbanjost/M_strings): modules for processing strings.
 Routines for parsing, tokenizing, changing case, substituting new strings for substrings, locating strings with simple wildcard expressions, removing tabs and line terminators and other string manipulations are included

+[ryu_fortran](https://github.com/St-Maxwell/ryu_fortran): Ryu algorithm which converts floating point numbers to decimal strings, by St Maxwell.
+It is more effective than internal file approach.
+This implementation is based on the Scala version of Ryu.

 [StringiFor](https://github.com/szaghi/StringiFor): Strings Fortran Manipulator with steroids, by szaghi

 ## Time Series